 About

 Violet L. White's practice is built around care as a method not a subject, but the actual structural logic through which work gets made and sustained.
-The question is not what care looks like.
-It is what care demands.

 Duration runs through White’s works, not as an ethical commitment, but by bringing live presence and sustained practice into the exhibition space.

-The work proposes a multispecies relational aesthetics: art whose medium is not the object but the encounter, whose measure of success is not resolution but genuine relation.
+The work proposes multispecies relational aesthetics: art whose medium is not the object but the encounter, whose measure of success is not resolution but genuine relation.

-The deepest claim is not that care matters, or even that art can practice it, but that embodied attentiveness constitutes a distinct form of knowledge, one that this artist’s ecological and relational art practice explores.
+The deepest claim is not that care matters, or even that art can practice it, but that attentiveness constitutes a distinct form of knowledge, one that this artist’s ecological and relational art practice explores.